 Keytars don’t typically come with cases when you first purchase them.
 This leads a lot of musicians to wondering what the best option would be for their instrument.
 Having owned a keytar for years I had to figure out the best solution since there aren’t many keytar cases on the market.

-If you are looking to get a keytar, check out my article on my favorite picks for 2019.
+If you are looking for the best keytars, check out my article on my favorite picks for 2019.

 Tips To Protecting Your Keytar